Presentation

 Quality Objectives

-The School assumes as its own the University's Quality Policy, as well as its general Quality Objectives.
-Within this framework, the School specifies and establishes the following Quality Objectives:
+The School adopts the University's Quality Policy and its general Quality Objectives.
+Within this framework, the School specifies and establishes the Quality Objectives described in the following documentation:

 Interest groups